gaboose/pipod/README.md

 pipod disk build -o disk.img
 ```

-This will download a raspios raw disk image, and overwrite its sda2 partition with the container filesystem.
+This will build the Containerfile, download a raspios raw disk image and overwrite its sda2 partition with the container image filesystem.

+---

 You can do a lot with this setup but there are limits.
 For example, containers don't run their own `systemd` so any command that communicates with a service on systemd won't work.